AbdelrahmanGad/BlogPost_UDACITY_ND/Blog.md

 ![pic 3](https://github.com/AbdelrahmanGad/BlogPost_UDACITY_ND/blob/main/3.png)

+#### In the first question, we found out that male developers are more than female, which led us to think that male developers work longer hours.
 #### Surprisingly, there is a significant disparity between male and female developers in this regard.
 for example, According to the data, the number of male developers in the United States outnumbers the number of female developers by 88%.

+#### So, we decide to ask our next questions to be more clear about our analysis,

 ## Is there a difference in working hours between men and women?